 March, April and October: 8am to 9pm

 Jordan Lake's day use area gates and campground gate open and lock promptly at posted times.
 No entry or exit is permitted before or after posted gate hours except for law enforcement or medical emergencies.

 Park Office and Information Center Hours

-8am - 5pm weekdays only (November, December, January and February)
+8am - 5pm weekdays only (November - February)